Patrowl/PatrowlDocs/installation/installation-guide.md

 ### Deploy Engines from Sources
 ##### 1. Install python dependencies
-Use the script `install-engines.sh` to install all engines and their dependencies:
+Use the script `install-engines.sh` from folder `scripts` to install all engines and their dependencies:
 ```
-scripts/install-engines.sh
+cd scripts
+./install-engines.sh
 ```

 or, install manually dependencies for each engine.
 Ex: